 Here's some information about other energy policies that are under active development.

-Review of Customer Service Rules (formal comment period closed on Feb 2, 2018)
+Review of Customer Service Rules

-It considers how existing customer service rules have been implemented, ensuring that they continue to be relevant and serve the needs of consumers, and that they maintain an appropriate balance between consumer protection and the ongoing operational needs of utilities.
+We want to be sure that they continue to be relevant and serve the needs of consumers, and that they maintain an appropriate balance between consumer protection and the ongoing operational needs of utilities.

 - Learn more about this policy consultation